Today is World Cancer Day. Supported by the Union for International Cancer Control (UICC).

 On World Cancer Day, the UICC raises awareness and helps us to understand more about this complex disease.
 They also encourage us to take action and contribute to building a healthier and brighter future.
 The stats around cancer can seem daunting.
 One in two people in the UK will develop cancer at some point in their lives, according to Cancer Research UK.
 A staggering two million new cases are diagnosed in the UK and US every year, costing $895 billion.
 It’s challenging for patients and their families, and complex for clinicians who have, up to now, relied on in person methods of assessing patient wellbeing.
 This can often make it hard to judge the toll treatment is taking – which can lead to complications and delays.

 The current Covid-19 pandemic has caused significant disruption in cancer care, with mounting pressure on everyone involved.
 Although receiving a cancer diagnosis is always daunting, it’s now even more isolating, with social distancing in place.
 To keep people safe and reduce hospital exposure, patients are being encouraged in many circumstances to self-manage at home.
 However, the pandemic has also acted as a catalyst, encouraging new ways of working, with many healthcare professionals adapting to the use of technology like telehealth.
-Supporting their patients remotely and connecting with them in real-time through digital technology.
-This is enabling continuity of care and will provide a way for cancer services to scale effectively in the years to come.
+Supporting their patients remotely and connecting with them through digital technology is enabling continuity of care.
+It will provide a way for cancer services to scale effectively in the years to come.

 Our mission is to transform traditional cancer care.
 We’re here to help people with cancer and those supporting them to make the down days more manageable – and the Up Days come more often.